 About Us

-Louisa’s approach to mediation is tailored to the couples themselves.
 What makes Louisa unique is her connection to spirituality.
 Being a Reiki and yoga practitioner in her personal life has helped Louisa to be more in-tuned with her clients’ needs during mediation.
 Louisa is also a Highly Sensitive Person and she has dealt with both the low of this in being overwhelmed by things happened around her and the strength of this in helping her to see what’s going on in the mediation room at a greater depth.
 This led to her developing the four Cs which she sees as the four essential pillars of effective communication.
-These are Calm, Conscious, Conscious and Compassionate.
+These are Calm, Constructive, Conscious and Compassionate.
 It also led her to develop tools for HSPs going through divorce.

-Outside of work Louisa enjoys yoga and swimming and is often to be found in the kitchen experimenting with new recipes in the vain hope of finding a dish that everybody in her house will eat.
+Outside of work Louisa enjoys yoga and cold water swimming and is often to be found in the kitchen experimenting with new recipes in the vain hope of finding a dish that everybody in her house will eat.
+She also enjoys getting out into nature on dog walks although she feels a pet mediator would often be helpful in deciding which way she and her dog will walk.
 She offers mediation client meetings on Tuesdays, Wednesdays and Thursdays.

 In recent years Louisa is delighted to have been joined by other professional, empathetic and committed mediators so please meet the other members of the LKW Family Mediation Team: